ComposioHQ/composio/examples/calendar_agent/README.md

 > Fork and Clone this repository if needed!

 ## Introduction
-This project is an example which uses Composio to help you keep your GitHub repository and Trello board in sync.
+This project is an example which uses Composio to seamlessly convert your to-do lists into Google Calendar events.
-It automatically creates Trello cards for TODO comments and commit messages from your GitHub patches, ensuring your tasks are always up-to-date and organized.
+It automatically schedules tasks with specified labels and times, ensuring your calendar is always up-to-date and organized.

 ## Steps to Run
 **Navigate to the Project Directory:**